Sideswipe Accident Attorneys in DFW, Abilene, and Amarillo

 What Makes Sideswipe Accidents Particularly Dangerous?

 Most vehicles today are built to withstand and protect drivers from the more common rear-end and head-on collisions.
 But the sides of vehicles often lack the padding to absorb the force of a crash.
-Depending on the severity of the accident, sideswipes can easily turn from minor to severe.
-The force of the impact can drive twisted metal into the legs of the passengers, send the shockwaves through them, and cause any passengers and the driver to become trapped.
+Depending on the accident’s severity, sideswipes can easily turn from minor to severe.
+The force of the impact can drive twisted metal into the legs of the passengers, send shockwaves through them, and cause any passengers and the driver to become trapped.